Python-Markdown/markdown/docs/sanitization.md

 ## Sanitizing on the Command Line

 Both Python-Markdown and JustHTML provide command line interfaces which read from STDIN and write to STDOUT.
-Therefore, they can be used togeather to ensure that the output from untrusted input is properly sanitized.
+Therefore, they can be used together to ensure that the output from untrusted input is properly sanitized.

 ```sh